Bushcraft experience at Pulau Ubin

 It was mad fun nonetheless – when else were we gonna handle an axe like we did today?

 By the time we were packed up and ready to leave, it was right before sunset – we’d just spent the entire day learning all we could about the basics of bushcraft survival.

 Our pocket of time at Pulau Ubin had us feeling like we were camping in the wilderness far abroad – a feeling Scott hopes to convey to anyone that decides to experience the workshop for themselves.

 The awesome BE crew that we entertained with our shenanigans the entire day

 The activities we tried are suitable for anyone too; whether you’re a seasoned adventurer missing the mountains or if you think the outdoors = go park walk walk can already.

 Alas, this beckons the question: could we actually live like Bear Grylls for a day?
 Maybe not.
 But could he make a whistle or wield an axe as fearlessly as we did?
 Y’know what, don’t answer.

 Whatever it is, we’d 10/10 head over again.
 And I’m not just saying that because I got to skip a day of work for this.
-If you’d like to have a go, sign up for the Back-to-Basics experience with Beyond Expeditions.
+If you’d like to have a go, check out the fun events Beyond Expeditions has to offer.

 For more things to do outdoors: